15-minute, highly impactful webinars covering topics that

 MEMS oscillators are well suited for meeting the special requirements (e.g., electromagnetic compatibility) of diverse electronic medical devices.
 Medical device applications, which tend to be highly specific, require flexible and robust timing solutions.
 Learn about programmable MEMS-based architecture, ultra resilient field programmable and low power devices, and features such as spread spectrum and programmable drive strength for EMI reduction.

 Silicon MEMS Oscillators Provide Benefits for LED Lighting

-Silicon MEMS-based oscillators are the preferred timing solution for many lighting systems, especially those used in industrial and commercial locations.
+Silicon MEMS-based oscillators are the preferred timing solution for many lighting systems, especially those used for industrial and commercial installations.
 MEMS oscillators have better performance and reliability compared to quartz-based devices.
-The flexible features and special functions in MEMS oscillators can help resolve EMI, LED flicker and dimming interference.
-Plus they offer lower cost and short lead-times for lighting manufactures.
+The all-silicon programmable architecture, flexible features and special functions of MEMS oscillators help resolve design issues, and they offer lower cost and shorter lead-times for lighting manufactures.

 MEMS Oscillators Improve System Performance and Reliability in Motor Control Applications

 MEMS oscillators are replacing quartz-based timing devices in electronic motors because they offer better reliability, improved stability, more features, short lead times and lower cost.
 Industrial motor controlled equipment is often subject to extreme temperatures, high levels of vibration and electromagnetic noise.
 In the presence of these harsh conditions, oscillators must operate reliably.
 Read the latest performance data for XOs tested under these conditions.